+27 11 880 1673

 +27 83 445 2185

-He is a Senior Research Associate at CCRED and co-founding Director of Acacia Economics.
+Ryan Hawthorne is an economist specializing in competition and economic regulation.
+He is a co-founding Director of Acacia Economics.
 His focus areas include competition/antitrust economics, telecommunications regulation, and telecommunications strategy.

 Ryan is part of the team currently advising the Competition Authority of Kenya on carrying out a market inquiry into pricing and conditions of access to USSD channels for the provision of mobile financial services in Kenya.
 He is also part of the team advising the Competition Authority of Kenya on phase II of a market inquiry into Kenya’s banking sector.